Corporate Governance

 Please refer to the following material for detailed information regarding corporate governance of Kyushu Financial Group.

-Compliance material
+About Compliance

-Risk management material
+About Risk management